c-dilks/clasqa/docs/docDiagram.md

 ## Manual QA Procedure
 - `cd` to the `QA` subdirectory; scripts are run manually here
   - except for `parseQAtree.groovy`, which runs automatically
-  - except for `exeQAtimelines.sh`, which is meant to be run as one of the final steps
+  - except for `exeQAtimelines.sh`, which is meant to be run as one of the final steps from the top-level directory

 ```mermaid
 flowchart TD